-1. Using IP Office Manager, load the IP Office configuration.
-Select the primary server configuration.

-2. Select User.

-3. Click on the 🃫 icon and select User.

-4. Select the User tab and set the following:
+- 1. Using IP Office Manager, load the IP Office configuration.
+Select the primary server configuration. - 2.
+Select User. - 3.
+Click on the 🃫 icon and select User. - 4.
+Select the User tab and set the following: - a.

-- a.
 Name: This is the short name for the user.
 It is the user's user name for client login.
-It only displayed in applications if the Full Name (below) is not set.

-- b.
-Password: This field is used for login to IP Office user applications.
+It only displayed in applications if the Full Name (below) is not set. - b.
+Password: This field is used to login to IP Office user applications.
 It may be necessary to digits only as not all clients support the entry of alphanumeric passwords.
-If so, the IP Office security settings have to also be adjusted to permit this, see Security Settings 15.

-- c.
-Extension: This is the user's extension number.
+If so, the IP Office security settings have to also be adjusted to permit this, see Security Settings. - c.
+Extension: This is the user's extension number. - d.

-- d.
 Full Name: This is the full name of the user.
-This is name displayed within applications and on phone calls.
+This is name displayed within applications and on phone calls. - e.

-- e.
 Profile: Select the profile that supports the applications and features the user wants to use.

-- For one-X Mobile Preferred:

-- a.
-Select either Power User.

-- b.
-Select Enable Mobile VoIP Client.

-- For Avaya Communicator:

-- a.
-Select Office Worker or Power User.

-- b.
-Select Enable Communicator.

-- 5. Select the Voicemail tab.
+Refer to the appropriate IP Office installation manual for the application. - 5.
+Select the Voicemail tab. - a.

-- a.
 Enter and confirm a Voicemail Code.
-This is the pin code used for voicemail mailbox access.

-- 7. Depending on the selected profile, IP Office Manager may insist that other user configuration fields are set.
+This is the pin code used for voicemail mailbox access. - 6.
+Click OK. - 7.
+Depending on the selected profile, IP Office Manager may insist that other user configuration fields are set.
 Follow the instructions given by IP Office Manager. - 8.
 If the extension number doesn't match any existing extension, IP Office Manager prompts you whether it should create an extension.
 If so, select SIP Extension and click OK. - 9.
 Save the configuration.